-Candappa Law Firm has successfully litigated cases involving civil rights, criminal defense, education, employment and personal injury law.
-Our civil rights cases have included police misconduct, freedom of speech, and housing and disability discrimination.
+The Candappa Law Firm has successfully litigated cases involving employment discrimination, wrongful termination, sexual harassment, race, gender and sexual orientation discrimination, disability discrimination, police misconduct, excessive force and false arrest, personal injury, and freedom of speech.
 Our criminal defense cases have included felony and misdemeanor charges.
 The following is a small sample of our cases.

 Secured $1 million monetary settlement for economic losses suffered by a drug treatment center in a disability discrimination case against the City of San Jose.